Apr 02 2013

 Watch any U.S.-produced TV show or online video where they mention San Marzanos, and that’s the label you’ll likely see.
 Do a Google image search on “san marzano tomatoes” and that’s the label that appears most frequently.

 They are not D.O.P.
 San Marzanos.
 They are U.S.-grown, non-D.O.P.
 San Marzano tomatoes.
-No doubt they are good tomatoes, probably better than most.
+No doubt they are good tomatoes, possibly better than most.
 But they are not D.O.P., so they should not be sold at D.O.P. prices.
-I picked up this can at a Whole Foods store in Pasadena, California recently.
+I picked up the can seen here at a Whole Foods store in Pasadena, California recently.
 The price? $4.39!

 In my opinion, this is a rip-off.
 I won’t go so far as to say “fraud,” because there is no fake D.O.P. stamp on the can, and the label does say “Grown Domestically in the USA.”
 However, the label more prominently says “POMIDORI PELATI” (or “POMIDORI CUBETTI” for the diced ones), which implies these are Italian tomatoes from Italy.
 And they are priced as if they were D.O.P.
 San Marzanos from Italy.
 Furthermore, the Whole Foods store did not carry any D.O.P San Marzanos, so these non-D.O.P. ones are your only choice if you have “San Marzano” buzzing in your head.